-Please make sure you visit the VMFA Teacher-Directed Activities (link when available) page for directions on using these guides and booking your visit.
+Please make sure you visit the VMFA Teacher-Directed Activities page for directions on using these guides and booking your visit.

 Get Set!

 Produce complete copies of this packet for all teachers and chaperones.
 Students only need copies of pages 3-6.
 Here are directions: